mzpqnxow/pybuild23/README.md

 # pybuild23
 Streamline Python venv creation w/Python 2.6, 2.7 and 3.x using a simple make command.
 Common dependencies (pip, virtualenv, setuptools) included, all UNIXes and Linux distributions supported going back to Solaris, 9, AIX 5.1, RHEL 5.2, etc, etc.

-## Why is this "a thing" that ou spent time on?
+## Why is this "a thing" that you spent time on?

 It allows for quick, repeatable builds using just a simple `make` command.